 - Complete the Former Student Login form and then complete the steps described above in Connect OW Portal.

-- Readmitted students who have been away from the College for five years or less may be subject to the college catalog requirements that were in effect when initially admitted
+- Readmitted students who have been away from SUNY Old Westbury for five years or less may be subject to the catalog requirements that were in effect when initially admitted

 - Readmitted students with outstanding financial obligations will not be permitted to register unless all obligations have been satisfied.